HueCodes/LinuxREDHAT-RHCSA-study-guide/README.md

 - `/practice/`: Sample labs and Ansible playbooks for automation practice.
 - `install_guide.md`: How to set up your study environment.

 Feel free to fork, contribute, or open issues with questions.
-Good luck—you got this! 🚀

 **Disclaimer**: This is not official Red Hat material.
 Always verify with official docs for the latest exam objectives.